 Additions were added to the home about 1915.
 There were five rooms and a reception hall on the first floor and an attached garage.
 The 15- foot by 27-foot living room was located across the rear and a smaller 14- foot by 14-foot music room in the front.
 There was a dining room, a kitchen, a breakfast room, and a cold room.

-The second floor contained three large, one medium and one small bedroom.
-A large storage space was on the third floor.
+The second floor contained three bedrooms, one large, one medium, and one small.
+Ample storage space was on the third floor.

 Richard and Eleanor Ziezing acquired the home on July 23, 1923.